ellmetha/django-js-routes/README.rst

 --------------------------------------

 As explained earlier, the ``{% js_routes %}`` template tag triggers the generation of the serialized URLs and includes a client-side URL resolver in the final HTML.
-One inconvenient with this behaviour is that the serialized URLs need to be generated every time your HTML template is rendered.
+One drawback of this behaviour is that the serialized URLs need to be generated every time your HTML template is rendered.

-Instead it is possible to just dump the whole list of serialized URLs and the URL resolver function to a single Javascript module file.
+Instead it is possible to just dump the whole list of serialized URLs AND the URL resolver function into a single Javascript module file.
 This can be achieved using the ``dump_routes_resolver`` command, which can be used as follows:

 .. code-block:: shell